 The Bulletin of the Atomic Scientists reported that war between India and Pakistan is growing every more likely: 2016-05-04 Nuclear battles in South Asia and moved the doomsday clock to 3 minutes to midnight.

 In a future nuclear war it is likely that the attacker will use a bomb to initiate an Electromagneticpulse (EMP) blast to take a nation’s electric grid down since a limited nuclear war would also kill their own citizens: The EMP Commission estimates a nationwide blackout lasting one year could kill up to 9 of 10 Americans through starvation, disease, and societal collapse

-Both Jägermeyr (2020) and Toon (2019) below imply millions, if not billions of deaths given that the entire world would suffer a 25-50% decline of crops and fish for ten years.
+Both Jägermeyr (2020) and Toon (2019) below imply millions, if not billions of deaths given that the entire world would suffer a 25-50% decline of crops.

 Jägermeyr, J., et al. 2020.
 A regional nuclear conflict would compromise global food security.
 Proceedings of the National Academy of Sciences.

 A limited nuclear war between India and Pakistan with just 50 Hiroshima-sized detonations could perturb the climate for at least 5 to 10 years, send temperatures plunging 1.8 C (3.25 F), and lower production of maize, wheat, rice, and soybeans four times more than any drought, flood, or volcanic eruption in history.
 Worst hit are nations 30°N, including the United States, Europe, and China for 10 to 15 years.
 But this affects the whole world because much of production from the north is exported.
 Maize reserves are gone after 1 year, wheat after 2, ending exports to poor nations which already have food insecurity and are barely able to feed themselves with imports.
 At least 1.3 billion would see their food supplies drop by more than 20%, including nations that now export grains.